line/planet-kit-quickstart-web/README.md

   4. Scroll to the bottom of the file and add the following line:

      ```
-     127.0.0.1       planet-kit-quick-start.linecorp.com
+     127.0.0.1       planet-kit-quick-start.lineplanet.me
      ```

   5. Press `Ctrl + O` to save the file, then `Enter` to confirm, and `Ctrl + X` to exit nano.

-After completing these steps, you will have successfully mapped the quick start domain (`planet-kit-quick-start.linecorp.com`) to your localhost (`127.0.0.1`).
+After completing these steps, you will have successfully mapped the quick start domain (`planet-kit-quick-start.lineplanet.me`) to your localhost (`127.0.0.1`).

 <img src="/images/hosts_file.png" width="400"/>